wiless/wiless.github.io/_tutorial/writingapiservice.md

 ---
-layout: wide
+layout: article
-title: Few learnings from integrating Observable, my blog and API service
+title: Few learnings from integrating `ObservableHQ`, My blog and API service
 ---

 > This post is still work-in-progress !!